Candid on-the-ground moment from a NOC location — students at a startup workspace

 Study

 Take entrepreneurship and innovation courses at one of NOC's partner universities — Stanford, Tsinghua, TU Munich, KTH, and others.
-Coursework connects to what you're seeing in the startup.
+Coursework connects to what you're seeing inside your startup, not abstract theory.

 Intern

 Work full-time at a high-growth startup in your host city.
 Real responsibility, real product, real customers.
-NOC's network has placed students at companies that became Stripe, Grab, and beyond.
+NOC's network has placed students at companies that became Stripe, Carousell, ShopBack, and 3 unicorns.

 Build